An open letter from Peter Christ, Founder and President of Crystal Records

 Return to main page

-56-year anniversary.
+58-year anniversary.
 The years roll on and we are still thrilled that Crystal Records is still here and active, and healthy, even with the pandemic that has scourged the entire world.
-In 1966, when I was in my 20s putting the finishing touches on an LP album which was to become Crystal Records S101, I could not imagine that 56 years later, with over 600 albums (LP and CD), Crystal Records would still be alive and kicking, having survived the demise of LPs, cassettes, and into the digital age with CDs competing with downloads and streaming.
+In 1966, when I was in my 20s putting the finishing touches on an LP album which was to become Crystal Records S101, I could not imagine that 58 years later, with over 600 albums (LP and CD), Crystal Records would still be alive and kicking, having survived the demise of LPs, cassettes, and into the digital age with CDs competing with downloads and streaming.

 A picture containing person, person, music, wall

 Alan Hovhaness recordings continue to be best-sellers.
 The beauty of Hovhaness’ works never fails to impress everyone who listens to them.
 And we are delighted that more and more people are discovering our Reicha series and taking advantage of our 12-CD set of the 24 Reicha Woodwind Quintets.
-Our instrumental solo and ensemble collections are unmatched anywhere else.
+Our instrumental solo and ensemble collections are unmatche3d anywhere else.

-THANK YOU, our customers, for keeping the vision alive, making it possible for Crystal Records to be in its 56th year!
+THANK YOU, our customers, for keeping the vision alive, making it possible for Crystal Records to be in its 58th year!

-When Crystal Records was started in 1966, there were almost no recordings available of top-quality woodwind and brass soloists and ensembles, and even very few of strings.
+When Crystal Records was started in 1966, there were almost no recordings available of top quality woodwind and brass soloists and ensembles, and even very few of strings.
 As a professional oboist and founder of the Westwood Wind Quintet, I had been frustrated trying to find recordings of the music that I loved.
 The major record labels (there were very few independent labels) had a few of their “stars” on a smattering of instruments, but they were seemingly not very interested in the less common solo instruments or ensembles, or in adding to their rosters some of the fabulous players in the major orchestras around the world.
 When one walked into a record store (which is how most people bought records back then), it was almost impossible to find a choice of flute, oboe, horn, or trumpet albums, and it was impossible to find tuba or trombone.
 Much of the repertoire that I and my friends were playing was nonexistent, as far as the major labels and the record stores were concerned.

 I had gotten the recording “itch” a few years earlier, when Columbia Records, urged by Robert Craft, produced a Schönberg series, on which they included the Schönberg Wind Quintet.
 The Westwood Wind Quintet had performed this several times, and Craft asked my group to do the recording.
 Rehearsals at Igor Stravinsky’s house added to the excitement for me, still in my early 20s, and when the record came out, it was thrilling to hear it on radio stations around the country.
 I was hooked on recording and wanted to do more of the wonderful ensemble pieces that were unknown to the general music-loving public.
 A few letters to major record labels proved that they were not interested in this type of music, and a few calls to some of the players I knew in the Los Angeles area proved that there were others who wanted to record and let the public know about the music they were playing.
 Among my peer group I was fortunate to know players who would become some of the most respected on their instruments.
 With more enthusiasm than knowledge of the industry, I started Crystal Records.